-NGT seeks UP environment authority's response on plea on sand mining
+NGT Seeks UP Environment Authority's Response On Plea On Sand Mining

-New Delhi, Jan 26 (IANS) The National Green Tribunal (NGT) has sought the response of the State Environment Impact Assessment Authority (SEIAA) over a plea filed against its Environmental Clearance granted for sand mining from Betwa river in Uttar Pradesh's Jalaun district.
+New Delhi: The National Green Tribunal (NGT) has sought the response of the State Environment Impact Assessment Authority (SEIAA) over a plea filed against its Environmental Clearance granted for sand mining from Betwa river in Uttar Pradesh's Jalaun district.

 The NGT bench headed by its Chairperson, Justice (retd) Adarsh Kumar Goel, in a recent order, sought SEIAA and the sand miners -- MPL Infra, Lucknow, and Mankemeshwar Infrastructure, Hamirpur to file their response within two months.